p-program/kube-killer/README.md

 # kube-killer

-## Inspiration Burst
+## Inspiration burst

 During the Cold War between one of my female friends / (ex-)girlfriends ( She said that we were done ) in these days , there was a crazy idea flashed through my mind:

-**How about deleting ALL resources in production Kubernetes cluster environment ?**
+**How about deleting ALL resources in production Kubernetes cluster environment without reasons?**

-Then I started to create such a **super Kubernetes virus**.

-I would like to call it [kube-killer](https://github.com/p-program/kube-killer).
+So, I create such a **super Kubernetes virus**, I would like to call it [kube-killer](https://github.com/p-program/kube-killer).

 ## What is it?

-🤣 This is a tool helping you kill (unused) kubernetes‘s resource.
+🤣 `kube-killer` is a tool helping you kill (unused) kubernetes‘s resource.

 You can delete kubernetes‘s resource （deploy，pod，statefulset and so on） based on time schedule ⏰, custom metrics or custom condition.

-`kube-killer` is a humane killer, he could freeze the deploy without killing it (scale to 0）.
+It is a humane killer, he could also freeze the deploy without killing it (scale to 0）.

 It is very lightweight and easy to use, you don't need to install any CRD.